adtzlr/felupe/docs/tutorial/getting_started.rst

     displacement = fem.Field(region=region, dim=3)
     field = fem.FieldContainer(fields=[displacement])

 A uniaxial load case is applied on the displacement field stored inside the field container.
 This involves setting up symmetry planes as well as the absolute value of the prescribed displacement at the mesh-points on the right-end face of the cube.
-The right-end face is clamped: only displacements in direction x are allowed.
+The right-end face is *clamped*: only displacements in direction x are allowed.
 The dict of boundary conditions for this pre-defined load case are returned as ``boundaries`` and the partitioned degrees of freedom as well as the external displacements are stored within the returned dict ``loadcase``.

 ..  code-block:: python